CyberDefender369/Web-Security-Pen-Testing-Live-Targets/README.md

 Vulnerability: Session Hijacking

 Exploitation Steps:
-- Two different web browsers are used: Firefox is the target and Edge is attacker.
+- Two different web browsers are used (Firefox is the target and Edge is attacker).
 - Login with credentials on Firefox.
 - Change URL on Firefox from https://35.184.88.145/blue/public/staff/index.php to https://35.184.88.145/blue/public/hacktools/change_session_id.php to obtain current session ID.
 - Go to Edge and change URL from https://35.184.88.145/blue/public/index.php to https://35.184.88.145/blue/public/hacktools/change_session_id.php.